 Starts a nonblocking ready send

-int MPI_Irsend_c(const void *buf, MPI_Count count, MPI_Datatype datatype, int dest, int tag,
+int MPI_Irsend(const void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm,

 Thread and Interrupt Safety